obscuredc/22jpk/README.md

 # 22jpk
-just a flashcards thing.
+just a flashcards thing. warning that it is very barebones - feel free to modify if you give credit.
 Additional notes:
 - typing `s` will skip the current card
 - the current card will remain up until it is answer correctly or skipped
 - capitalization does not matter